 Summary of key dates

-The programme MSc and Postgraduate Diploma in Human Resource Management is also available.
+We also offer an MSc and Postgraduate Diploma in Human Resource Management.

 MSc: The following 8 modules (8 X 15 credits) plus a Research project module (60 Credits).